Donnie Iris: Donnie Iris and the Cruisers' peak years (1980–85)

 Iris' first album, Back on the Streets, was released in July 1980 on Midwest Records, a small Cleveland label.
 With the track "Ah!
 Leah!" receiving airplay in Boston, Cleveland and Pittsburgh, MCA Records took notice and quickly signed Iris to a five-album deal and re-released the album nationally in October.
 The first single "Ah!
-Leah!" peaked at #29 on the Billboard Hot 100 (and #34 in Australia) in February 1981 and became one of the most frequently played AOR tracks of the year, and the album reached #57 on the Billboard 200.
+Leah!" peaked at No. 29 on the Billboard Hot 100 (and No. 34 in Australia) in February 1981 and became one of the most frequently played AOR tracks of the year, and the album reached No. 57 on the Billboard 200.
 In addition, the band launched a national tour to promote the album and its follow-up during the summer of 1981.

-The follow-up album, King Cool, credited to Donnie Iris and the Cruisers, was released in August 1981 and garnered the band more success, with "Love Is Like a Rock" reaching #37 on the Hot 100 and #9 on Billboard's Top Tracks chart.
-Two other songs from the album also received significant radio airplay; "My Girl" became his biggest hit on the Hot 100, peaking at #25, while "Sweet Merilee" charted on the Rock Tracks chart at #31.
+The follow-up album, King Cool, credited to Donnie Iris and the Cruisers, was released in August 1981 and garnered the band more success, with "Love Is Like a Rock" reaching No. 37 on the Hot 100 and No. 9 on Billboard's Top Tracks chart.
+Two other songs from the album also received significant radio airplay; "My Girl" became his biggest hit on the Hot 100, peaking at No. 25, while "Sweet Merilee" charted on the Rock Tracks chart at No. 31.
 In addition, he gained the nickname King Cool from this album in the later part of his career.
-However, the album itself charted less successfully at #84.
+However, the album itself charted less successfully at No. 84.
 After the long tour promoting their two previous albums, the band continued songwriting and in the fall of 1982 released The High and the Mighty.
-The album contained the single "Tough World," but only charted at #180, marking a decline in his success, but the band still was determined to release new material.
+The album contained the single "Tough World," but only charted at No. 180, marking a decline in his success, but the band still was determined to release new material.